Deportivo Saprissa: Recent events

-In 2003, the majority of the club's stock was bought by Mexican entrepreneur Jorge Vergara, the owner of Mexican football club Club Deportivo Guadalajara and soon after the operator of Major League Soccer club Club Deportivo Chivas USA in the United States.
+In 2003, the majority of the club's stock was bought by Mexican entrepreneur Jorge Vergara, the then owner of Mexican football club Club Deportivo Guadalajara and later owner of Major League Soccer club Chivas USA.

 Saprissa won the 2005 CONCACAF Champions Cup, beating Mexican club UNAM in the final over two legs, in May 2005.
+This was the last time a Central American club won the Champions Cup.

 As CONCACAF club champions they qualified for the 2005 FIFA Club World Championship, held in Japan in December 2005.
 They beat Australian club Sydney FC in the quarter-finals thanks to a goal by Christian Bolaños.
 In the semi-finals they were beaten 3–0 by English club Liverpool, who were the Champions League holders that year, making it the strongest team in Europe.
 In the third place match they beat Al Ittihad of Saudi Arabia 3–2. Álvaro Saborío scored two goals, and Rónald Gómez scored an astonishing free-kick final goal in the 89th minute to seal the win.
 After this "late goal" Costa Rican people start calling the late-game goal "La Saprihora" (The Sapritime) in honor to this late goal even though this event happened in 2005 people still using this name for most of the Saprissa goals scored after the minute 85.
 They finished the competition in third place behind São Paulo of Brazil and Liverpool.
 Saborío was joint top scorer, and Bolaños was awarded the Bronze Ball by FIFA as third best player of the championship out of 5 teams.

+In 2008, Saprissa also reached the Champions Cup final, but lost to Pachuca.
+This was the last Central American appearance at the final.

 Team colours

-Even though the very first colours were red and white, the team is known by their purple-burgundy colour.
+Even though the original colours were red and white, the team is known by their purple-burgundy colour.
 Red and white were utilised very briefly, and Ricardo Saprissa's influence from the Polo Club of Barcelona had the team try red and blue instead, even though this is the origin of the colour used throughout all of its history.
 When the new kit for 1937 (red and blue) was being manufactured, some of the threads got mixed evenly along the sides of the jerseys, producing a type of purple, resembling a burgundy/maroon colour.
 This new colour went down well with everyone involved, it reflected class and originality, and it was selected as the team's official colour.
 It was decided that the team's shield would appear on the chest of the uniform, with a notable bold white letter "S".

 Saprissa utilizes a purple/burgundy jersey with white and grey details, and white shorts with burgundy and grey details for home games.
 For away games, a white jersey with burgundy and grey details is used, and white shorts with burgundy and grey details.